ksenia-tabakova/spotify_project/README.md

 AWS diagram:
 ![AWS diagram](./aws_diagram.png)
 ## Data analysis in QuickSight
+Graphs and report on findings can be found [here].

 ## Future work
 There are couple of things that would be worth improving/implementing.